 The Parliament of India comprises two houses or chambers, the Rajya Sabha (Council of States) and the Lok Sabha (House of the People), together with the President of India.
 Each chamber has its own home page, giving access to (among other things) debates, guides to procedure, bills and information about members.

 IndLegal is a legal gateway site with links to Indian government and court sites, and to a large number of other useful sites from India and elsewhere.
-Note that menus and tabs may not fully load in some web browsers.

 Judgment Information System provides access to cause lists and judgments of the Supreme Court of India and the High Courts of the Indian states, and District Courts.
 Judgments are searchable.
 Links to the individual web sites of these and other courts are provided.